NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-executing-workflows.md

 # Re-running workflows

-Just like in Snakemake, something you often want to do in Nextflow is to re-run the workflow when you changed some input files or some of the code for its analyses, but you don't want to re-run the entire workflow from start to finish.
+Something you often want to do in Nextflow (or any WMS for that matter) is to re-run the workflow when you changed some input files or some of the code for its analyses, but you don't want to re-run the entire workflow from start to finish.
 Let’s find out how this works in Nextflow!

 * Run the same `nextflow run main.nf` command again.